 The situation is different when we are talking about self-insured coverage.
 First, MLR rebates do not apply to selfinsured coverage (or level-funded plans written as self-insured products).
 Second, an employer usually pays plan benefits from its own general assets.
 An employer may feel some pressure to return employee contributions if they exceed actual paid claims, but the employer usually has no legal obligation to do so.1 The excess contributions theoretically remain in the employer's general assets and are available to pay future claims.
+If the plan pays benefits through a trust, an employer may want to consider reducing excess contributions to avoid overfunding for tax reasons, particularly if the trust is a VEBA trust.

 If a third-party administrator (TPA) refunds fees that were included in the plan's premium equivalent rates, a proportion of the refund is a plan asset, but it can also theoretically remain in the employer's general assets to pay future claims.
+Plan documents can include language addressing how plans will treat refunds or reimbursements, but this is uncommon.
+Please note that a plan cannot simply cut off participant rights to plan assets, if any.